How a Guardian Gets Replaced

 The Ward's Right to Challenge the Guardianship

 Arizona provides strong protections for the ward's voice.
-The ward can petition to end the guardianship entirely by asking the court to find they are no longer incapacitated.
+The ward can petition to terminate the guardianship entirely by asking the court to find they are no longer incapacitated.
 This request can be made by informal letter to the court or judge.
 Anyone who knowingly interferes with the delivery of that letter may be held in contempt of court.

 The ward may petition the court for an order that the ward is no longer incapacitated or petition for substitution of the guardian at any time.
 A request for this order may be made by informal letter to the court or judge.

 A.R.S. § 14-5307(B)Other interested parties face timing restrictions.
-They generally cannot file a petition to substitute the guardian or terminate the incapacity finding within the first year unless the court permits it based on affidavits showing good cause.
-These safeguards balance stability with accountability, ensuring that guardianship orders can be revisited when circumstances change.
+They generally cannot file a petition to substitute the guardian or terminate the incapacity finding within the first year.
+The court may permit early filing based on affidavits showing good cause.
+These safeguards balance stability with accountability.